citrus551/parseme-modules/npm/README.md

 - After each commit, parseme automatically generates context files with full git info
 - Files are ready to be staged and committed with your next commit
 - Simple setup with minimal configuration

-**Best for:** Solo developers or small teams wanting automatic local updates with committed parseme files.

 **Note:** If using a custom `contextDir`, ensure the path is consistent across your team's configuration.